 Coral reefs face numerous threats.
 Weather-related damage to reefs occurs frequently.
-Large and powerful waves from hurricanes and cyclones can break apart or flatten large coral heads, scattering their fragments (Barnes & Hughes, 1999; Jones & Endean, 1976).
-A single storm seldom kills off an entire colony, but slow-growing corals may be overgrown by algae before they can recover (UVI, 2001).
+Large and powerful waves from hurricanes and cyclones can break apart or flatten large coral heads, scattering their fragments.
+A single storm seldom kills off an entire colony, but slow-growing corals may be overgrown by algae before they can recover.

 Reefs also are threatened by tidal emersions.
 Long periods of exceptionally low tides leave shallow water coral heads exposed, damaging reefs.
 The amount of damage depends on the time of day and the weather conditions.
 Corals exposed during daylight hours are subjected to the most ultraviolet radiation, which can overheat and dry out the coral's tissues.
-Corals may become so physiologically stressed that they begin to expel their symbiotic zooxanthellae, which leads to bleaching, and in many cases, death (Barnes & Huges, 1999).
+Corals may become so physiologically stressed that they begin to expel their symbiotic zooxanthellae, which leads to bleaching, and in many cases, death.

 Increased sea surface temperatures, decreased sea level and increased salinity from altered rainfall can all result from weather patterns such as El Niño.
-Together these conditions can have devastating effects on a coral’s physiology (Forrester, 1997.)
-During the 1997-1998 El Niño season, extensive and severe coral reef bleaching occurred in the Indo-Pacific and Caribbean.
-Approximately 70 to 80 percent of all shallow-water corals on many Indo-Pacific reefs were killed.
-(NMFS Office of Protected Resources, 2001).
+Together these conditions can have devastating effects on a coral’s physiology.

 In addition to weather, corals are vulnerable to predation.
-Fish, marine worms, barnacles, crabs, snails and sea stars all prey on the soft inner tissues of coral polyps (Jones & Endean, 1976).
-In extreme cases, entire reefs can be devastated by this kind of predation.
-In 1978 and 1979, a massive outbreak of crown-of-thorns starfish (Acanthaster planci)attacked the reef at the Fagatele Bay National Marine Sanctuary in American Samoa.
-Approximately 90 percent of the corals were destroyed.
+Fish, marine worms, barnacles, crabs, snails and sea stars all prey on the soft inner tissues of coral polyps.
+In extreme cases, entire reefs can be devastated if predator populations become too high.

 Coral reefs may recover from periodic traumas caused by weather or other natural occurrences.
 If, however, corals are subjected to numerous and sustained stresses including those imposed by people, the strain may be too much for them to endure, and they will perish.